Trash (Firefly): Synopsis

 The episode opens in a desert, where a naked Mal sits on a rock, staring into the distance and saying to himself: "Yeah… that went well."

 During a cargo transfer seventy-two hours earlier, Mal meets up with Monty, a fellow ex-Browncoat turned smuggler.
 Surprised to see that Monty has shaved off his beard, Mal learns that he has married a woman named Bridget.
 Bridget turns out to be Mal's former "wife" Saffron, and a fight breaks out between them.
 Enraged to learn of Saffron's double-dealing, Monty and his crew throw her off their ship and depart.
-Mal draws his gun and orders Saffron to walk away, intending to leave her marooned even when she tempts him with the prospect of a lucrative heist.
+Mal draws his gun and orders Saffron to walk away, implying that he leaves her marooned even when she tempts him with the prospect of a lucrative heist.
 Later, Serenity arrives to pick up Mal and the cargo.
-After Inara criticizes Mal for only doing "petty thefts" instead of taking more lucrative jobs, he frees Saffron from the crate she was hiding in and agrees to the heist.
+After Inara criticizes Mal for only doing "petty thefts" instead of taking more lucrative jobs, he frees Saffron from the crate he had locked her in and agrees to the heist.

 In the common room, Saffron describes to the crew her plan to steal a priceless antique laser pistol, the "Lassiter", from Durran Haymer, a wealthy collector of Earth-That-Was artifacts who obtained most of his collection during the Unification War.
 She claims a detailed knowledge of Durran's security arrangements and the layout of his estate on Bellerophon, but explains that the difficulty lies in sneaking the weapon out, something Serenitys crew could accomplish.
 The crew is outraged that Mal has brought Saffron on board, but they reluctantly agree to the plan.
 Inara, however, warns Zoe to keep an eye on Saffron (not knowing that Saffron is eavesdropping) before leaving Serenity to attend to her clients.

 Jayne tells Simon and River that they will have to hide during the heist so Saffron won't try to turn them in.
 River worries about the situation, telling Simon she doesn't trust Saffron and that she knows Jayne had earlier tried to betray them to the Alliance.
 Meanwhile, Wash and Kaylee instruct Mal and Saffron to dump the collectible pistol, once they procure it, into an automated trash disposal unit, which Kaylee can reprogram to have the trash taken to a remote desert where they can pick it up safely.